 When you start experiencing high fever, your diarrhoea doesn’t disappear, you get seriously dehydrated, you have bloody urine and/or you have trouble seeing or speaking, go see a doctor immediately!

-Your travel insurance* should cover such emergencies.
+Your travel health insurance should cover such emergencies.
 So even if you have to pay out of pocket first, you will get your money back later.
 It’s always advisable to call in before you go, if you can.
 Sometimes they recommend specific doctors.

 While I was in the Australian outback and contracted either food poisoning or gasthroentritis, I was knocked out so much (basically unconscious for three days), I was critically dehydrated and the drip the local nurse put on me didn’t do anything for me.